RIA VRF14 If this is a Shotgun... Owning it would be a Felony... So it's not a Shotgun :)

 Frequently Asked Questions

-The RIA VRF14 is classified as an 'other' firearm because it has a 14-inch barrel and lacks a shoulder stock.
-This configuration avoids the legal definitions of a shotgun under federal law, specifically the National Firearms Act (NFA).
+The RIA VRF14 is classified as a 'firearm' rather than a shotgun because it has a 14-inch barrel and lacks a stock.
+This configuration exempts it from the National Firearms Act (NFA) regulations that would apply to short-barreled shotguns (SBS).

-What are the main ergonomic complaints about the VRF14?
+What are the main ergonomic concerns with the Rock Island Armory VRF14?

-The primary ergonomic issue is the sharp, squared-off edges on the polymer housing behind the pistol grip.
-These edges can dig into the shooter's hand, causing discomfort, especially during the recoil of 12-gauge shells.
+The primary ergonomic issue highlighted is the design of the polymer housing behind the pistol grip.
+It features sharp, squared-off edges that can cause discomfort or bite into the shooter's hand, especially when firing 12-gauge shells with significant recoil.

 More Reviews Videos You Might Like